adbyrne/XTrkCAD/app/lib/Readme.md

 Once the XQuartz package has installed go to the XtrkCAD icon in Applications and double click on it.
 You may again be told the program is not signed.
 If so, again go to Systems Preferences->Security & Privacy and hit "Run Anyway".

-On Catalina, you will need to start the program by Right-clicking on the icon and selecting "Open".
+On Catalina, you will need to start the program for the first time by Right-clicking on the icon and selecting "Open".

 ## Linux ##